jhyuen/fp-VandanaAnand-ChingWingCheng-JanetteFong-ShineLinThant-JosephYuen/README.md

 ## Technical Achievements
 - **Side Tabs for Multiple Views (Technical)**: We wanted the user to be able to click tabs on the side and have the main window display the necessary information, which required us to utilize tags wisely for both the landlord and tenant views.
-- **Related databases**: We had to construct multiple databases to link common features together, so we can ensure the correct data is being displayed.
+- **Related databases**: We had to construct multiple databases to link common features together, so we can ensure that the correct data is being displayed for the user.

 ### Design/Evaluation Achievements
-- **Side Tabs for Multiple Views (Design)**: The side tabs is a nice design choice because it allows us to organize everything neatly in one page and doesn't require redirecting.
+- **Side Tabs for Multiple Views (Design)**: The side tabs are a nice design choice because it allows us to organize everything neatly in one page and don't require redirecting.
 - **CSS from scratch**: We created mockups so we applied our CSS skills from scratch to achieve our desired design.